Baking with Protein Powder

 - During sterilization and pasteurization, the casein micelles and other solids protect the whey and serve as a denaturing buffer against extreme temperatures and pH ranges.

 - Even high-temp-short-time (HTST) pasteurization (the most common method globally) is limited to 161°F for 15 seconds.
-However, in New Zealand, where standard practice for diary set for export is ultra-high temperature pasteurization (driven by stability purposes to survive shipping), this thought becomes valid.
+However, in New Zealand, where standard practice for dairy set for export is ultra-high temperature pasteurization (driven by stability purposes to survive shipping), this thought becomes valid.
 Flash heating anything to 400°F is damaging.

 When you add a whey isolate powder to an item you plan to put in the oven, the whey is exposed and unprotected which is why denaturing can be an issue in many recipes, especially when the item is also acidic or basic.